 Merkuri Hotel is a small, family-owned hotel.
 Five double rooms, three twin rooms, and two suites make up the available accommodation.
 The room rate includes breakfast, but lunch and dinner will need to be found elsewhere in the city, as the hotel does not have a restaurant.

 Sitting on a small hill on the lines of Yambol city, Hotel Borovetz is a medium-sized establishment with a hotel restaurant and bar on the premises.
 An elaborate garden provides a soothing area for weary travelers.

 Yambol’s excellent soil conditions and temperate climate allow many crops to thrive.
 For this reason, the tobacco industry has a large plant in the area called Yambol Bulgartabasc JSC.
 This is only one of many large industries, however.

 Four key industries (tobacco, chemical, food/wine, and machinery) can be found within Yambol.
 Chemistry plants ship many items to twenty-five other countries.
-The largest chemical processing plant in Yambol is Yambolen JSC, who produces inorganic salts, polyester fibres, and textiles.
-Food and wine is another contributor to the area's economy.
+The largest chemical processing plant in Yambol is Yambolen JSC, which produces inorganic salts, polyester fibers, and textiles.
+Food and wine is another contributor to the area’s economy.
 Yagoda processes raw meats.
 Mesokombinat produces milk.
-Finally, Kabile creates some of the regions best wines.
+Finally, Kabile creates some of the region’s best wines.
 Machine production plants, Sila, HES, and Kalibrovani Izdelia, help produce both the machinery used on Bulgarian farms and the equipment/parts needed to repair older machinery.